xiix0/scam/README.md

-You will never know hunger.
+You will be married within a year.